ikmb/PSC-scDRS/README.md

 WESscDRS requires significant computational resources.
 Ensure your system meets the following minimum requirements:

 CPU: At least 16 cores.
-RAM: At least 32 GB (e.g., WESscDRS may require up to 360 GB).
+RAM: At least 32 GB (e.g., scDRS may require up to 360 GB).

 Note: For large datasets, it is recommended to run the pipeline on a high-performance computing (HPC) system.